Meribeth Burley H.B.Sc.(Bio), OCT – Conservation Education Coordinator

-Jacey is a student enrolled in a Joint Degree/ Diploma B.Sc in Ecological Restoration.
-She attended two years at Fleming College Frost Campus, where she completed her diploma and is now attending Trent University to complete her degree.
+Jacey is a recent graduate of the Joint Degree/ Diploma B.Sc in Ecological Restoration.
+She attended two years at Fleming College Frost Campus, where she completed her diploma and spent two years at Trent University to complete her degree.
 Jacey loves to hike, camp, swim and play sports and especially loves to spend time with her dog, Sadie.
 She has been an avid angler since she was very young.
 She has experience working with youth and adults alike in a variety of settings, including camp.
 Jacey has been educating others about nature her whole life, and she believes that if everyone does a little bit to help the environment it will keep our planet healthy and happy forever.

 Sarah Snetsinger – Conservation Team Member

 Sarah is a recent graduate of the Environmental Science program at Queen’s University.
 Growing up she spent a lot of time in the outdoors.
 Whether it was every summer fishing on the lake where her Grandfather owned a bait shop or hunting for white-tailed deer on her other Grandfather’s farm, she gained a thorough appreciation of Ontario’s natural resources.
 Sarah’s interests are centered on water issues, including fish and aquatic ecosystems.
 She enjoys camping, hiking, fishing, and hunting.
 Sarah loves the enthusiasm that youth bring to conservation issues and hopes to help grow their interest into actions that will help protect and restore fish, wildlife, and their habitat into the future.